- LLC v. Corporation

 - What’s The Difference Between An S-Corp And An LLC?

 When founding a company, many Florida entrepreneurs choose to file as an S-Corp.
 There are many benefits to doing so, both for the business and for the owners.
 However, many want to forgo this option because they are unfamiliar with the required filing methods.
-This article will detail the steps explaining how to form an S-Corp.
+This article will detail the steps explaining how to form an S-Corp in Florida.

 Filing taxes as an S-Corporation allows business shareholders to avoid double taxation requirements.
 Choosing to file as this type of company can be particularly beneficial because Florida does not charge a personal income tax.
 When registering as an S-Corp, companies merely change their standing from a corporation to the specifically-classified S-Corp standing.